delta-io/delta/docs/source/delta-clustering.md

 OPTIMIZE table_name;
 ```

 Liquid clustering is incremental, meaning that data is only rewritten as necessary to accommodate data that needs to be clustered.
-Data files with clustering columns that do not match data to be clustered are not rewritten.
+Already clustered data files with different clustering columns are not rewritten.

 ## Read data from a clustered table